cmualgos/cmualgos.github.io/_posts/2018-09-14-matrix-via-matrices.md

 matching with exactly $k$ red edges.
 (For concreteness, call this a _$k$-red matching_.)
 If so, we could use the "self-reducibility" idea again to find this matching losing an additional $O(n \log n)$ factor in the runtime.
-This is work of [Ketan
-Mulmuley, Umesh Vazirani, and Vijay Vazirani](https://link.springer.com/article/10.1007%2FBF02579206).
+The approach I was proposing was based on work of [Ketan Mulmuley, Umesh Vazirani, and Vijay Vazirani](https://link.springer.com/article/10.1007%2FBF02579206).